dex2code/massa_acheta/README.md

 cd ~ && bash <(wget -qO- https://raw.githubusercontent.com/dex2code/massa_acheta/main/install.sh)
 ```

-This command will install, configure and start your bot automatically.\
+This command will install, configure and start your bot automatically.

-Please check if you have Telegram Bot API KEY and you know your Telegram ID before start installation!
+‼ Please check if you have Telegram Bot API KEY and you know your Telegram ID before start installation!

 You can stop the process by Ctrl+C but before you start installation again please run:
 ```